EkinKar/foodOrder/README.md

 # App Overview
 Food ordering demo web app created using react. \
-Submitted orders are stored in a Firebase database.
+Submitted orders are stored in a Firebase database. \
+Check it out from the following link: https://ekinkar.github.io/foodOrder/

 # Getting Started with Create React App